ivan-zapreev/SCOTS2SR/README.md

 > What does it mean when the average fitness is above the maximum one?

 * This is caused by numerical errors in mean computations.
 Nothing to worry about, this might be fixed in the future releases.
-For now it is important to remember that the main fitness indicator is the maximum of the *actual fitness* value.
+For now it is important to remember that the main fitness indicator is the maximum of the *"actual fitness"* value.

 > When do I stop my symbolic regression run?